kide-vm/kide/README.md

 way additional functionality may be added by external code.

 Risc knows memory and has a small set of registers.
-It allows memory to register transfer and back and inter register transfer.
+It allows memory to register transfer and back, and inter register transfer.
 But has no memory to memory transfer like Mom.

 ### Arm